sebastiendonadio/devopsmlops/chapters/14-chapter12.md

 You need to monitor a ML model in production because the performance of the model may deviate from the performance observed during training.
 Let us understand how this may happen.

 As illustrated in Figure 12.1, you can think of a ML model as having data inputs   X   and output   y  .
-In terms of probabilities, there is the input probability   P(X)  , the input-conditional output probability   P(y|X),   and the output marginal probability   P(y)  .
+In terms of probabilities, there is the input probability   P(X)  , the (input) conditional output probability   P(y|X),   and the output marginal probability   P(y)  .